 These kinds of gloves usually just cost a little over $2 a pair so it will be more cost-efficient to just buy a lot of them and replace them as needed.

 Are cut-resistant gloves puncture-resistant?

 Most puncture-resistant gloves are almost always cut-resistant as well.
 Most of them usually have the same puncture and cut-resistant ratings.
 This means that they need a specific amount of weight put on the blade to either cut or pierce through the gloves.

 However, do take note that puncture-resistant does not mean puncture-proof.
-Even the best gloves can be punctured by something thin and sharp enough can pierce through the surface.
+Even the top-rated gloves can be punctured by something thin and sharp enough can pierce through the surface.